 Pity.
-The ten men ask Jesus to have pity on them.
+The ten men asked Jesus to have pity on them.
 Some other translations use the word, “mercy.”
-The definition of this word (eleeo in Greek) is “to have compassion or mercy on someone in unhappy circumstances, implying not merely a feeling for the misfortunes of others involving sympathy, but also an active desire to remove those miseries.”* In other words, they are saying, “Do something to relieve our suffering.”
+The definition of this word (eleeo in Greek) is “to have compassion or mercy on someone in unhappy circumstances, implying not merely a feeling for the misfortunes of others involving sympathy, but also an active desire to remove those miseries.”* In other words, they were saying, “Do something to relieve our suffering.”

 Whose unhappy circumstances have given you the desire to remove their miseries?
 How might you show this kind of pity/mercy on others?

 As they went.
 Jesus didn’t reach out a hand to touch them or speak a word.
 Instead he told them to go present themselves to the priests—their disease inspectors.
 The narrative doesn’t says at what point they began to realize they no longer had leprosy.
 The point is they had to believe Jesus and obey.